Sunday, December 19, 2010

 Old chisel

-The bit diameters must be between the minimum and maximum diagonal found in the tang section.
-Between the blade and the ferrule I put a hydraulic seal that will serve to absorb the shots of a mallet.
+The drill bit diameters must fall between the minimum and maximum diagonals of the tang’s cross-section.
+Between the blade and the ferrule, I inserted a hydraulic seal to help absorb the impact of mallet blows.

-The blade is hardly pitted, fortunately, mainly on the bevel side, while the back appeared to be in good conditions, so that the flattening was quick and easy.
-After a over night vinegar bath, a 25° bevel °has been regrinded.
-To maintain a vintage look I gave a coat of "antique walnut " varnish and finished with two coats of wax.
+The blade was fortunately only lightly pitted, mostly on the bevel side.
+The back was in good condition, so flattening it was quick and easy.
+After an overnight vinegar bath, I reground a 25° bevel.
+To preserve a vintage look, I applied a coat of 'antique walnut' varnish, followed by two coats of wax.

-The result satisfied me, and certainly this chisel will still have something to add to its long history.
+I’m satisfied with the result, and I’m sure this chisel still has more to add to its long history.

 Sunday, October 17, 2010